Technologies and Security Challenges in Metaverse: Methodology

-We employed Scopus, IEEE Xplore, ACM, USENIX, ScienceDirect, Web of Science, and Google Scholar to discover relevant papers for our review study.
-In conducting the search for published journal papers, conference proceedings, and IEEE bulletins, we utilized titles, abstracts, and keywords.
+\myparait{Literature Resources:} We employed Scopus, IEEE Xplore, ACM, USENIX, ScienceDirect, Web of Science, and Google Scholar to discover relevant papers for our review study.
+To search published journal papers, conference proceedings, and IEEE bulletins, we utilized titles, abstracts, and keywords.